5 Smart Strategies to Help You Stand Out in a Group Interview

 In truth, it’s not unusual for a company to take weeks to get back to someone.
 They’re very busy.
 Following up can float you to the top of the list and keep you fresh in their minds when it comes time to make the final decision.
 It also shows you’re on top of things and actively interested in that specific position.

-Send a thank you email or a note to the office about 48 hours after the interview.
+Send a follow up letter after the interview within 48 hours after the interview.
 Show gratitude for the invitation to the interview, and touch on a few things that happened.
 Maybe you had a wonderful opportunity to learn something new.
 Perhaps something funny happened.
 Demonstrate your enjoyment of the experience.